cube-drone/rt0/players-guide/src/player/generated/magician.md

 * The Magician can treat The Fool as a second The Magician card.
 * The Magician gains the Clever ability.
 * The Magician learns one extra spell at the start of the game.
+* Choose two of the The Magician's Arcana Abilities.

 ### Skill: This Was All Part of My Plan
 Once per Day, The Magician can have planned ahead, retroactively.